marty-oehme/topen/README.md

 A script without bells and whistles.
 Focuses on letting you quickly:

-- create notes for taskwarrior tasks
+- create new notes for taskwarrior tasks
-- edit notes for taskwarrior tasks
+- edit existing notes for taskwarrior tasks

 It does both by simply being invoked with `topen <task-id>`.

-Provide a taskwarrior task id or uuid and `topen` creates a new note file or lets you edit an existing one.
-Additionally it adds a small annotation to the task to let you see that there exists a note file next time you view the task.

-Should just work as-is without additional configuration in most modern taskwarrior setups.

-Can be configured through environment variables or cli options, see below.

-Can be used as-is with the `topen` command or directly from taskwarrior by being aliased in your `taskrc`:
+Or it can be used directly from taskwarrior by being aliased in your `taskrc`:

 ```conf
 alias.note=exec topen